Living Landscapes: more, bigger, better and joined.

 Download BBOWT’s Recovery Plan for Nature

-Our three Living Landscape schemes are jewels of the countryside in their own right.
+Our four Living Landscape schemes are jewels of the countryside in their own right.

 The Bernwood Forest and Ray Valley Living Landscape includes a rich mosaic of ancient woodland habitats now managed for many wildlife species, and traditional floodplain meadows, a stronghold for wading birds in the upper River Ray.